 At the surface, there was a low-pressure system near the Texas–Oklahoma border, and early on Jan.
 21, it deepened and accelerated eastward into Arkansas.

 On Jan.
 21, the Storm Prediction Center (SPC) issued high-risk weather warnings across Arkansas, Tennessee, Louisiana, and Mississippi.
-That day, Arkansas experienced the largest tornado outbreak in its history, with a total of 56 cyclones.
+That day, Arkansas experienced the largest tornado outbreak in its history, with a total of 56 twisters.

 A home on Main Street in White County after it was hit by a tornado on Jan.
 21, 1999.
 Courtesy of NOAA

 Arkansas usually sees 33 tornadoes in a year, and usually, they occur during the spring.
 The next day, there were an additional 51 tornadoes, for a total of 107 in two days.